This website is intended for healthcare professionals only.

 Expert view: Current state of play for treatment of IBD

-Professor Axel Dignass, President of United European Gastroenterology, discusses the current state-of-play for the treatment and care of IBD, highlighting the key developments and routes to achieving successful patient outcomes.
+Professor Axel Dignass, president of United European Gastroenterology, discusses the current state-of-play for the treatment and care of inflammatory bowel disease (IBD), highlighting the key developments and routes to achieving successful patient outcomes.

 Inflammatory bowel diseases, or IBD, are chronic disorders of the gut and include Crohn’s disease (CD) and ulcerative colitis (UC).
 The primary symptoms of IBD include abdominal pain, cramping, diarrhoea, urgency, weight loss, rectal bleeding and fatigue.
 In addition to these main symptoms, around 25–40% of IBD patients may experience other more non-specific symptoms in the eyes, joints, bones, skin, kidney and liver as well as conditions like anaemia.
 The causes of IBD are still unknown; however, it is thought that a genetic predisposition and environmental factors impact the likelihood of being diagnosed with IBD.